oflannabhra/tumblet/readme.md

 #### Thoughts:
 Currently, no caching or persistence occurs.
 Rate limiting could become an issue.
 Plus, waiting for responses from the API has a negative impact on page load times.

-This app is currently hosted at [Tumblet.org](http://tumblet.org) if you'd like to try it out!
+This app is currently hosted [here](http://tumblet.oflannabhra.com) if you'd like to try it out!